Pantakit-Joseph/Pantakit-Joseph.github.io/_pages/about.md

 ## Hello!
 Welcome to My Website

-My name is Pantakit Malithong, but you can call me Joseph.
+My name is Pantakit Malithong, but you can call me **Joseph**.
 I am a student majoring in Computer Engineering and Artificial Intelligence at Mahanakorn University of Technology.
 I have a passion for Back End Development and DevOps.
 With a strong foundation in these fields, I am eager to apply my knowledge and skills to real-world challenges and innovative projects.

 ## Education Background